Skip to main content

 In July 2024, the EU announced short-term emergency financial support to the Palestinian Authority to help address its most pressing financial needs and support its reform agenda.
 Almost €400 million in emergency financial support announced have been disbursed between July 2024 and February 2025.
 Payments have been subject to progress in the implementation of the reform agenda.

 In April 2025, the Commission proposed a multiannual comprehensive support programme for Palestinian recovery and resilience.
-Worth up to €1.6 billion it will cover the period 2025 to 2027.
-It is structured around three pillars:
+Worth up to €1.6 billion, it will cover the period 2025 to 2027.
+It will support the economic recovery and resilience in the West Bank, East Jerusalem and in Gaza, as well as the Palestinian private sector.

 Almost €1.36 billion